madhawapolkotuwa/opcua-server-client-control/README.md

 2. Client-side:

-   - Run the OPC-UA client on the Windows 10 PC:
+   - Run the OPC-UA client on the linux/Windows PC:

      ```bash
      python clientMain.py